 Compasses and cameras are also a fun idea when hiking with kids.

 Discovering what makes up your world is one of the best parts about being a kid, and watching your kids discoveries is one of the best parts about being a parent.

-If you are going on a Nature Walk making discoveries is easy.
+If you are going to explore nature, making discoveries is easy.
 Look for bugs, look for flowers, look for footprints.